Microsoft will shut down Mixer on July 22, transition users to Facebook Gaming

 Spencer said that the team is working on a transition to Facebook Gaming and a portion of the team will move over to Microsoft Teams to build the low-latency technology of Mixer into the video meeting platform.
 He noted that none of the Mixer team would be moving to Facebook.

 Spencer said Microsoft has talked to larger streamers such as Ninja and it hopes to continue having a relationship with them on the gaming side.
 He said they are free to make their own decisions.
-But Vivek Sharma, vice president and head of gaming at Facebook, said in an interview that the streamers would be welcome on Facebook.
+Vivek Sharma, vice president and head of gaming at Facebook, said in an interview that the streamers would be welcome on Facebook.

 “We think of ourselves as really the platform for streamers of all sizes, so we encourage all the Mixer streamers to consider Facebook Gaming,” Sharma said, noting that Ninja already has a following of 14 million on Facebook’s Instagram platform.
-“There will there will always be an intersection between our streamers and multiple platforms that we see going forward, but they’re free to make their own decisions.”
+“There will always be an intersection between our streamers and multiple platforms that we see going forward, but they’re free to make their own decisions.”

 Asked about the timing of the change related to the unrest of Black Lives Matter protests and the pandemic, Sharma said that the company has automated tools to help streamers and their moderators shut down hate speech of any kind.

-“Gaming is not new to to controversy like this.
-In fact, as we evaluated and considered our strategy over the last few years, one of the things that really stuck out to us that is that we don’t want to be one of the companies that that does not pay attention to this issue,” Sharma said.
+“Gaming is not new to controversy like this.
+In fact, as we evaluated and considered our strategy over the last few years, one of the things that really stuck out to us is that we don’t want to be one of the companies that does not pay attention to this issue,” Sharma said.
 “It’s an integral part of our strategy.
-In fact, you know, I would say that Facebook really stands for streamers of all sizes, all backgrounds, global, and people who are focused on creating approachable and welcoming communities.
+In fact, I would say that Facebook really stands for streamers of all sizes, all backgrounds, global, and people who are focused on creating approachable and welcoming communities.
 A lot of choices that we’ve made on the platform speak to what I mentioned, taking a stand against unsafe places by making sure that our streamers can curate and cultivate these communities on their own.”

 He said the company works with the Fair Play Alliance to make sure it uses the best practices for policing the community when it comes to condemning hate and making the community safer and taking a strong stance against discrimination.

 Spencer said the partnership with Facebook Gaming on Project xCloud is not exclusive and that Microsoft will partner with other social platforms as needed.
-But he said the partnership with Facebook is a close one and that it will help Microsoft reach its goal of reaching more than 2 billion people.
+But he said the partnership with Facebook is a close one and that it will help Microsoft achieve its goal of reaching more than 2 billion people.

 “We have such huge admiration and respect for the type of community that Xbox has built with Mixer,” Sharma said.
-“The first and foremost thing for us is to make sure that we maintain some of that great community as we transition folks over to Facebook gaming.
-If the streamers do choose to come over to Facebook gaming, we are making sure that the partner creators on Mixer can find the same status on Facebook Gaming.
+“The first and foremost thing for us is to make sure that we maintain some of that great community as we transition folks over to Facebook Gaming.
+If the streamers do choose to come over to Facebook Gaming, we are making sure that the partner creators on Mixer can find the same status on Facebook Gaming.
 Obviously the two programs are different but we will do our best.”